confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/aggregate-functions.md

 Stream

 Return the maximum value for a given column and window.
-Note: rows where `col1` is null will be ignored.
+Rows that have `col1` set to null are ignored.

 MIN
 ---